ideasman42/the_joy_of_life_drawing/book.rst

 coffee break for all (model and artists).

-?... then..... three x 20 minute poses ?.OR......one longer pose of 50 minutes duration to finish up on.
+... then..... three x 20 minute poses .OR......one longer pose of 50 minutes duration to finish up on.

-The more congenial the company and /or coffee, the shorter the end of session pose will be.....and even though I use a beeping timer for breaks and poses, the last poses are often shorter than planned.
+The more congenial the company and /or coffee, the shorter the end of session pose will be.....and even though I use a beeping timer for breaks and poses, the last poses are often shorter than I planned.

 Reference Point Diagram of Model